kinleyrabgay/ng-smooth-carousel/CONTRIBUTING.md

 ## License

-By contributing to ng-smooth-carousel, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to nsc, you agree that your contributions will be licensed under the project's MIT License.

 ---

-Thank you for contributing to ng-smooth-carousel!
+Thank you for contributing to nsc!
 Your efforts help make this project better for everyone.